 In the world of gardening and farming, it’s always better to be prepared for the unexpected.
-Whether you’re starting from cannabis seeds or purchasing transplants, having extra plants on hand can be the difference between a successful planting cycle and a potential setback.
-In this blog post, we will discuss the significance of having extra plants or seeds and provide helpful tips to ensure you are well-prepared for any unforeseen challenges that may arise.
+Whether you’re ordering cannabis seeds or purchasing transplants, having extra plants on hand can be the difference between a successful planting cycle and a potential setback.
+In this blog post, we will discuss the importance of having extra plants or seeds.
+We will also provide useful tips to help you prepare for any unexpected challenges that may arise.

-When placing your seed order, it’s wise to include an additional 25% of seeds to account for potential losses.
+When ordering cannabis seeds, it’s wise to include an additional 25% of seeds to account for potential losses.
 Not every seed will germinate, some may not emerge, and others may exhibit poor growth or lack vigor.
-By ordering extra seeds, you can account for these natural variations and guarantee that you have enough to fulfill your planting needs.
+By ordering extra cannabis seeds, you can account for these natural variations and guarantee that you have enough to fulfill your planting needs.

 Similarly, when ordering transplants from a nursery, consider requesting an extra 5% on top of your desired quantity.
 Many nurseries include extras in their calculations to account for potential damage or loss during transportation or handling.
 Having these additional transplants can be a valuable resource in case any unforeseen issues arise during the planting process.